MartinMueller2003/PixelRadio/docs/User_Manual/Controllers.md

 For example, the HTTP controller can be commanded to broadcast a RadioText Message by using a URL like this:\
 `http://pixelradio.local:8080/cmd?rtm=Welcome to Our Pixel Show.
 Enjoy!`

-The four controllers must be configured before use.
+The six controllers must be configured before use.
 Please see the [CONTROLLERS Tab](./ControlTab.md) document for details.

 &nbsp;&nbsp;&nbsp;